 Under its commercial paper programs, the Company may issue up to \$2.0 billion of notes.
-In the three month-period ended March 31, 2015, the Company issued \$400 million of commercial paper, which remained outstanding at March 31, 2015 and was included within current indebtedness within the consolidated balance sheet.
+At September 30, 2015, current indebtedness included \$1.1 billion of outstanding commercial paper within the consolidated statement of financial position.

 The Company has a \$2.5 billion syndicated credit facility agreement which matures in May 2018.
 The facility may be utilized to provide liquidity for general corporate purposes (including to support its commercial paper programs).
-There were no borrowings under the credit facility in the first quarter of 2015.
+There were no borrowings under the credit facility during the nine months ended September 30, 2015.